mgmedick/SpeedRunCharts/README.md

 The general focus of site is data analysis and presenting the data in different ways than on speedrun.com.
 With that in mind I’d like to stick to the guidelines below when requesting new features.

 - Don’t implement features that modify the speedrun data.
   - Think of Speedrun.com as the data publisher.
 All moderation, run validation, game mgmt, etc happens there.
+This site just shows that data in different ways (ex. world records, speedrun videos with endless scroll, etc).
 - Don’t implement features that require moderators.
   - I’d like this site to be entirely automated.
 - Don’t implement features that post to speedrun.com.